FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/vision/tensorflow_cs_2023/tensorflow-cs-2023.rst

 your own TFOD models.

-The FIRST Tech Challenge software (Robot Controller App and Android Studio Project) includes sample op modes (Blocks and Java versions) that demonstrate how to use **the default inference model**.
-These tutorials show how to use the sample op modes, using examples from previous *FIRST* Tech Challenge seasons, but demonstrate the process for use in any season.
+The FIRST Tech Challenge software (Robot Controller App and Android Studio Project) includes sample OpModes (Blocks and Java versions) that demonstrate how to use **the default inference model**.
+These tutorials show how to use the sample OpModes, using examples from previous *FIRST* Tech Challenge seasons, but demonstrate the process for use in any season.

 -  :doc:`Blocks Sample OpMode for TensorFlow Object Detection <../blocks_tfod_opmode/blocks-tfod-opmode>`